 Note: If you would like to see an example of what the body would contain, there is an example Outcome body attached at the bottom of this article.

-Near the top-right there are two toggles:
+Near the top-right there are three toggles:

 Turning Sequential on will mean that the Waypoints have to be completed in order before the Journey is considered complete.

 Turning Repeatable on will mean that people are able to complete the Journey multiple times.
 The Journey will have a new column that allows you to see the data for each attempt: